 Olympians are such amazing people.
 And I think that beyond all the stories of great feats and losses that we see on TV and read on the news, there’s something to be said about the IOC and the entire Olympic Movement that continue to promote the ideals of Olympism that inspire us through this biggest world sporting event.

 This is a post that took over a decade for me to write.
 Blogging has not yet gained traction, at least as far as I knew, in 2002.
-And most of my time then was taken up by daily training that I rarely use a computer unless for emails or writing letters and reports.
+And most of my time was taken up by daily training that I rarely use a computer unless for emails or writing letters and reports.
 With no smartphones and social networking sites, much of what happened were mostly imprinted in my memory and captured by a few photographs.
-I managed to store some good images in my head along with several unforgettable experiences that came with them.
+I managed to keep some good images in my head along with several unforgettable experiences that came with them.
 So here’s an attempt to recall some of the reasons why the 5th Asian Dragon Boat Championships in Aioi in 2002 was a most memorable time for me:

 1. The long road to Aioi